 The Lord rebuked Satan.
 He said, “Is this not a brand plucked from the fire?”
 What did that mean – “a brand plucked from the fire?”
 What is a brand?
 You remember!
 It was one of those hot iron pokers that sat in a blazing fire until it was red-hot.
 They branded cattle with it as a sign or mark of who they belonged to.
 Joshua belonged to God.
 So do we!
 Jesus paid the price for us!

 As God’s children, we represent Him in this earth.
 We are clothed with His righteousness and presented before God as righteous!
 We present His gospel as we are led.
 We pray and intercede for people.
 We minister to people.
 And God says we have been given the privilege to come before Him.
 “Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need.”
-Hebrews 4:16 (NKJV) Anytime you stand before God to pray and intercede, Satan will point out your faults and try to disqualify you – to literally embarrass you before the Lord.
+Hebrews 4:16 (NKJV) Anytime you stand before God to pray and intercede, Satan will point out your faults and try to disqualify you—to literally embarrass you before the Lord.
 We are to go to the throne room and stand before God clothed in His righteousness.
 We shouldn’t listen to the condemnation of Satan.
-God will cleanse us, not condemn us!
-Then we can come in the authority of His Word and represent others before His throne – others who need our prayer.
+Jesus cleanses us, not condemns us!
+Then we can come in the authority of His Word and represent others before His throne—others who need our prayer.
 Their life may depend on it.

-Rev 5:10 “And have made us kings and priests to our God; and we shall reign on the earth.”
+Revelation 5:10 (TLB) “And you have gathered them into a kingdom and made them priests of our God; they shall reign upon the earth.”